Start With the Right First Move

 Clarity is.

-Before anyone writes a check, they want answers to questions most inventors haven’t asked themselves yet.
+Before anyone writes a check, they want answers to questions most inventors haven’t fully worked through:

 What problem did you solve?